 Not all additions are created equal when it comes to boosting your home’s market value.
 For example, garage conversions tend to have only marginal effect on the resale price of a house.
 Adding another bedroom to the main structure, conversely, typically returns over 60 percent of its cost in added resale value while an extra bathroom or new sunroom returns around 50 percent.

-For more about the issues of constructing a home addition, ask the pros at Sherlock Heating & Air Conditioning.
+For more about the issues of constructing a home addition, ask the pros at Sherlock Plumbing Heating & Air.